17tayyy/command-and-control/README.md

 ## Usage

-These scripts form a simple client-server remote control setup, where `listener.py` acts as the server (listener) and `backdoor.py` acts as the client (backdoor).
+This scripts form a simple client-server remote control setup, where `listener.py` acts as the server (listener) and `backdoor.py` acts as the client (backdoor).
 The listener receives commands and the backdoor executes them on the remote machine.

 ### Setup